Image copyright, John Tallet, 2003. Click to return to the Homepage.

 St David's Church, Llangeview

-Turn right on the main road (B4235) and continue for 5 minutes.
-Shortly after passing the Rat Trap hotel, go through a small wooden gate on the left and head half right across the field to a gated footbridge.
-After crossing the brook, head half right for the more distant, large tree and the far corner of the field, where there is a road bridge over the dual carriageway.
-Go through the tunnel (with metal gates at each end) under the minor road and follow the field edge with the brook on the left.
-Cross the stile into the South Wales Gliding Club's field.
+Turn right on the busy B4235, the Usk - Chepstow road, and continue for 5 minutes.
+Shortly after passing The Lodge by Cefn Tilla (formerly Llangeview Lodge and before that the Rat Trap), go through a small wooden gate on the left and head half right across the field to a wide crossing over a brook to the left of a tree.
+Head half right for the more distant, large tree and the far corner of the field, where there is a road bridge over the dual carriageway.
+Go through the tunnel (with metal gates at each end) under the minor road and follow the field edge with the Olway Brook on the left.
+Go through a tiny metal gate into the South Wales Gliding Club's field.
 Take extreme care when there is gliding activity in progress.
 (See a photo of the Club's Pawnee tug (tow plane).)

 The Raglan Arms in Llandenny